 In Kamen Rider The First, it is explained that all Shocker agents must undergo periodic blood transfusions to stop their bodies from rejecting their cybernetic implants, forcing their loyalty to the organization.
 Though Takeshi Hongo/Kamen Rider 1 oddly doesn't experience this, Hayato Ichimongi/Kamen Rider 2 does.
 This eventually leads to his death at the end of Kamen Rider the NEXT.

-Averted in the Robocop movies.
+Averted in the movies.
 While limited by his programming, Murphy remains a man inside.
-Similarly, the psychopathic Robocop 2 was a scumbag drug lord before his conversion.
+Similarly, the psychopathic RoboCop 2 was a scumbag drug lord before his conversion.

-Played with with Luke at the end of Return of the Jedi, where his cybernetic hand point out all too clearly what he was about to become if he finished off Vader.
+Defied by Luke Skywalker at the end of Return of the Jedi, where staring at his cybernetic hand points out all too clearly what he would have become if he finished off Vader.
 Cybernetics saved his soul.

 Played straight with General Grievous.
 He has a Freudian Excuse like Vader, minus any redeemable qualities.

 In Back to the Future Part 2, Marty is warned that the cyborg asshole Griff "has a few short circuits in his bionic implants."
 (In fairness to this trope, though, Griff does descend from a long line of bullying Jerkasses, so it's quite debatable how much - if any - of his Jerkassness can be blamed on cybernetics.)

 Inverted in Repo Men, in that Remy only becomes conscious of the horror of his profession after his real heart is replaced by an artiforg one.